 The woman took a Polaroid photograph of the man in the front and handed the still blank card to him.
 He examined it with a puzzled look.
 Then his eyes widened as he started to yell

 In hindsight, this incident presented an excellent example of why I sometimes crave the old days when technology hadn’t overrun the entire world.
-To witness another person’s delight and surprise at seeing something they had never imagined possible can be truly amazing and rather humbling.
-Nowadays, most people react in a blasé fashion to new technological developments, or they dismiss them as fake.
+Witnessing another person’s delight and surprise at seeing something they had never imagined possible can be truly amazing and rather humbling.
+Nowadays, most people react in a blasé fashion to new technological developments or dismiss them as fake.

-After a little dancing around trying to see each other’s photograph, the men put the raft down.
-Their delight at seeing a photograph of their partner evoked immediate amazement, big grins with much chatter and laughter.
+After a little dancing around trying to see each other’s photographs, the men put the raft down.
+Their delight at seeing a photograph of their partner evoked immediate amazement, big grins, and much chatter and laughter.
 I wondered how their third member would feel when they excitedly showed the pictures to him, later.

 We ventured further up the valley knowing those two men had stories to tell their grandchildren in years to come.
 I suspected those photographs took up prominent positions in their homes and many resulting conversations involved the magical transition from a blank card to a colored photograph.

-Two days later, we travelled to a village, which lay in a beautiful valley, fertile enough to support a large area of grain as well as fruit orchards.
+Two days later, we traveled to a village that lay in a beautiful valley, fertile enough to support a large area of grain as well as fruit orchards.
 Just above the village, the local village chief and arbiter of local justice had his home and office.
 Our tour had us scheduled for a visit to his compound.
-Through our guide / interpreter, he told us the other villagers called him "Rajah".
+Through our guide/interpreter, he told us the other villagers called him "Rajah".
 The title “Rajah” came from the British Empire’s days in the Indian subcontinent.
 The title implied king or prince, which the local population respected.
-We could not tell if his claim held up or if this braggard had spun a good tale.
+We could not tell if his claim held up or if this braggart had spun a good tale.
 He invited us to have tea with him and to meet his family in the back garden, which looked English to me with its lawn and rose bushes.
 After the interaction and despite his living in the largest and only modern house in the village, I

 Immediately, I stopped in my tracks, he had just spoken to me in perfect English.
 I turned to look directly at him and replied, “Excuse me for asking, but I’m impressed with your English.
 I hadn’t expected to find someone in this area who speaks such good English.
 Where did you learn?”

 While we walked along the pathway, I introduced myself.
-“By the way, my name, it’s Barry.
+“By the way, my name is Barry.
 What’s yours?”

 He held out his hand to shake mine.
 “I am Hassan.
 Welcome to my home.
 I will introduce you to my family.”

 Hassan led me over to the first farmhouse, which lay just a hundred yards away.
 We entered a courtyard through a gated entrance.
 The surrounding wall, made of rock and mud, stood about six feet high.
 The courtyard comprised flat stones in parts and a large flat area of packed dried mud.
 We crossed onto the farmhouse veranda where the roof extension shaded us.
 The shade felt like a welcome relief as the sun’s rays had begun to beat down on the valley floor.
-Before walking into the small single story farmhouse, Hassan introduced me to his mother who had been sweeping off the wooden veranda.
+Before walking into the small single-story farmhouse, Hassan introduced me to his mother, who had been sweeping off the wooden veranda.
 The cottage’s meager interior said so much about the family’s poverty.
 No internal walls broke up the space, just a few flimsy curtains to partition off small sections when necessary.A few items of furniture lay scattered around.
 His sister and younger brother waved as they ran past when Hassan tried to introduce me to them.
-They along with their mother spoke no English and so my host, Hassan, translated for them.
+They, along with their mother, spoke no English, so my host, Hassan, translated for them.
 We sat talking and drinking tea for a while.

 Occasionally the village chief would ask for his expertise to fix the one piece of machinery, on which the village depended.
 Hassan decided to walk me over to see his most frequent project.
 Years before, the villagers had built a communal water-powered grinding mill for their locally grown grains.
 The villagers used the mill often during certain times of the year and then it stood unused for months.
 With it being rather old and crudely constructed, it frequently broke down.
 Local farmers recognized him to be the only person in their village with enough knowledge to fix it.